zhandao/zero-rails_openapi/README.md

     }
   end
   ```
-  The following global configuration and component of OAS are allow to be set in the initializer:
-  Server Object / Security Scheme Object / Security Requirement Object ...

-  In addition to direct use of Hash, you can also use Config DSL to configure:
+  In addition to directly using Hash,
+  you can also use DSL to define the document information:

   ```ruby
   # config/initializers/open_api.rb